 The issue is that for some applications, if you are based in China, they just don’t show up in the search results, or you just can’t download and install them.
 Therefore, you need to find a way to unlock Google Play.

 Unlock Google Play with a VPN service

 So there are multiple options that you can try out: but let’s see how a VPN solution can be used.
 For this example, let’s use HideMyAss (in fact, you could use another VPN solution like ibVPN or PureVPN, but it’s just that I need to refer to one solution).
 HideMyAss can be interesting in such a way that they provide you a 30-day money-back guarantee.
 This gives you some kind of insurance that they are trustworthy enough.
 From the HideMyAss package, you can get a UK or US or Netherlands-based IP address: this is what you want to get for installing and running applications like Skype or Spotify from your China-based Android device.
 Now, it’s your call to chose if you want to directly go for a one-year contract, or if you want to choose the three months contract.

 So from here, you can do one of the following:

-- either directly configure the VPN from your android device: this is the most obvious way of doing things.
-HideMyAss has a good setup howto document for configuring it with an Android device.
+- either directly configure the VPN from your Android device: this is the most obvious way of doing things.
+HideMyAss has a good setup howto document for configuring it on an Android device.
 Moreover, we’ve covered it on some how-to-hide-ip articles

 P.S: I’ve been told that there’s another way around this issue if you are in China: all you have to do is put a US-based SIM (or UK-based, or whichever non-blocked country) into your Android Phone, then just connect through Wi-Fi (not 3G or anything else).
 I haven’t personally tested it, so if some of the readers could test it from China and tell us the result, that would be nice 🙂